Katherine Smith (footballer)

-Katherine Smith (born 28 September 1998) is an Australian rules footballer playing for Greater Western Sydney in the AFL Women's competition.
+Katherine Smith (born 28 September 1998) is a former Australian rules footballer who last played for Greater Western Sydney in the AFL Women's competition.
 She was drafted by Melbourne with their seventh selection and 56th overall in the 2016 AFL Women's draft.
 She made her debut in the 15-point loss to at Casey Fields in the opening round of the 2017 season.
 After the two-point win against at TIO Stadium in Round 6—in which she recorded ten disposals and a mark—she was the round nominee for the AFLW Rising Star.
 She played every match in her debut season to finish with seven games.